nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 or multiple wallets could be configured with multiple `PolymarketExecutionClient` instances.

 :::info
-Ensure your wallet is funded with **USDC.e**, otherwise you will encounter the "not enough balance / allowance" API error when submitting orders.
+Ensure your wallet is funded with **USDC.e**, otherwise you will encounter the "not enough balance/allowance" API error when submitting orders.
 :::

 ### Setting allowances for Polymarket contracts